 God is at work in His life (as He is in mine) – acknowledging that helps me live light.

-In 2013, you can’t have the shadow of your spouse cast so long that it stops you from seeing the new person that God is making them to be.
+This year, choose not to allow the shadow of your spouse to be so long that it stops you from seeing the new person that God is making them to be.

 3. Determine to live from the overflow